-In this article, I'll explain how even a year or two of bad equity market returns can affect portfolio values for college savers and will give some practical tips for dealing with this risk.
+In this article, I'll explain how even a year or two of bad equity-market returns can affect portfolio values for college savers and give some practical tips for dealing with this risk.
 I'll focus mainly on 529 plans, which we've covered extensively as one of the best vehicles available for families planning ahead to cover the costs of college education.

-The sequence of returns typically comes up in the context of investing for retirement.
-A negative sequence of returns during the first few years of retirement can be detrimental because it is a double whammy: It cuts into the portfolio's value right away but can also put long-term sustainability at risk because, as retirees make withdrawals, there's less money left to benefit from an eventual market recovery.
+Background The sequence of returns typically comes up in the context of investing for retirement.
+A negative sequence of returns during the first few years of retirement can be detrimental because it's a double whammy: It cuts into the portfolio's value right away, but can also put long-term sustainability at risk because as retirees make withdrawals, there's less money left to benefit from an eventual market recovery.

-Because of this compressed time horizon, the main risk for college savers isn't technically the sequence of returns, but really the risk of an equity market downturn that happens shortly before planned withdrawals start.
-It is also worth noting that investors can sidestep this risk by using age-based investment options that automatically ratchet down their equity exposure based on the child’s age.
-Surprisingly, though, age-based and target-enrollment portfolios account for less than 40% of all 529 plan assets, with the remainder invested in static allocation portfolios.
+Because of this compressed time horizon, the main risk for college savers isn't technically the sequence of returns, but really the risk of an equity-market downturn that happens shortly before planned withdrawals start.
+It's also worth noting that investors can sidestep this risk by using age-based investment options that automatically ratchet down their equity exposure based on the child’s age.
+Surprisingly, though, age-based and target-enrollment portfolios account for only about a third of all 529 plan assets, with the remainder invested in static allocation portfolios.

 Let’s look at a couple of examples to see how this can play out in practice.
 For illustration purposes, I used an all-equity portfolio and assumed that parents or other college savers contributed $1,000 per year from a child’s birth up through age 18.
 That’s on the low end given recent costs for tuition, room, and board, but the same patterns would apply with larger contribution amounts.
 The table below shows portfolio values for a child born in 1984 assuming consistent annual contributions and actual equity market performance through 2002.

 If the sequence of returns had been reversed, the picture would be far brighter.
-The chart below shows the portfolio’s value over a hypothetical period during which the equity market earned the same returns as it did from 1984 through 2002 but in reverse order.
+The chart below shows the portfolio’s value over a hypothetical period during which the S&P 500 earned the same returns as it did from 1984 through 2002, but in reverse order.

-Despite a rough start with three straight years of negative returns, the portfolio’s value would reach more than $109,000 by the end of the period--about $48,000 higher than in the previous example.
-That would give the family far more flexibility; they could opt for a more expensive college, carry over some assets to cover the cost of graduate school, or transfer assets to a younger sibling or other family member.
+Despite a rough start with three straight years of negative returns, the portfolio’s value would reach more than $108,000 by the end of the period--about $47,000 higher than in the previous example.
+That would give the family far more flexibility; they could opt for a more-expensive college, carry over some assets to cover the cost of graduate school, or transfer assets to a younger sibling or other family member.
 (This is one attractive aspect of 529 plans; account owners can change the plan's beneficiary as long as the new assignee is a family member of the previous one.)

-Of course, these are extreme examples; maintaining an all-equity college fund throughout your child’s entire childhood isn’t prudent or advisable.
-And in fact, adding a healthy stake in fixed-income securities is one of the best ways to offset the potential risk of equity market losses.
+Mitigating the Risk Of course, these are extreme examples; maintaining an all-equity college fund throughout your child's entire childhood isn't prudent or advisable.
+And in fact, adding a healthy stake in fixed-income securities is one of the best ways to offset the potential risk of equity-market losses.
 Although bonds can also be subject to risk from return patterns over time, returns typically fall in a smaller range and can help buffer some of the risk of an equity market downturn.

 But because of the relatively short time period of a typical four-year college education, a year or two of bad returns at the wrong time can still create problems for more-balanced portfolios.
 The table below shows the potential impact of the 2008 bear market as an example.
 While the correction was pretty short-lived, it still would have had a lasting impact, even for a portfolio with a 40% stake in bonds.
 The bond position helped buffer some of the losses, but the portfolio would have still shed about 20% of its value in 2008.
 Even with positive total returns for the next three years, the portfolio would have fallen short of the amount needed to cover planned withdrawals of $100,000 over four years.